-In every industry there exists corporations that help to keep the industry going.
+In every industry, there exist corporations that help to keep the industry going.
 These organizations provide some of the amenities needed for the industry and ensure its long-term survival.
-In the food and beverage industry for example, you have companies that specialize in providing the recyclable tin cans and plastic wrappers that are essential to hygienic packaging.
-Similarly, in the Aviation industry you have corporations that offer aeronautical services that help to keep an airport going all year round.
+In the food and beverage industry, for example, you have companies that specialize in providing the recyclable tin cans and plastic wrappers that are essential to hygienic packaging.
+Similarly, in the Aviation industry, you have corporations that offer aeronautical services that help to keep an airport going all year round.

 These corporations are often referred to as Fixed Base Operators or simply called FBOs.
-FBOs are known to exist either within the premises of an airport or they may be stationed just around its vicinity.
-Wherever they may be situated, FBOs are known to be responsible for the provision of a number of premium services that ultimately make the airport a hub for every aeronautic activity that airlines, pilots and passengers can come to expect.
-This article tells you all you need to know about FBOS from who they are to what type of building structures they operate in.
+FBOs exist either within the premises of an airport or stationed just around its vicinity.
+Wherever their location is, FBOs are responsible for the provision of a number of premium services that ultimately make the airport a hub for every aeronautic activity that airlines, pilots, and passengers can come to expect.
+This article tells you all you need to know about FBOs from who they are to what type of building structures they operate in.

 Look around an airport and you are sure to find more than just one FBO.
 As mentioned earlier, FBO stands for Fixed Base Operators.
 These are privately owned or publicly held corporations that an airport has licensed or granted the right to carry out standardized and premium aeronautic services within the four walls of the airport or in very close proximity to it.

-However, FBOs are primarily located within an airport and there may be more than a couple of FBOs within an airport at any given point in time.
+However, FBOs are primarily located within an airport.
+There may be more than a couple of FBOs within an airport at any given point in time.
 From a historical standpoint, the term Fixed Base Operators arose at about after the first World War.
 It was a time when ex-fighter pilots and servicemen ran mini-flight operations to earn a living after the war.

-Essentially in small villages and towns, the entire town would become an FBO, providing all manner of services from aircraft maintenance to hospitality and in effect providing a source of livelihood to the populace of the town.
+Essentially in small villages and towns, the entire town would become an FBO, providing all manner of services from aircraft maintenance to hospitality.
+In effect providing a source of livelihood to the populace of the town.

 Today FBOs have become a more structured and professional outfit.
-They provide a series of specialized aeronautic value added services in a safe and prompt manner.
-These days there are FBO chains which offer services in a number of airports spread across the U.S and abroad.
+They provide a series of specialized aeronautic value-added services in a safe and prompt manner.
+These days there are FBO chains that offer services in a number of airports spread across the U.S and abroad.
 FBOs keep to a strict standard of high performance as their very existence depends on it.
-All their aeronautic activities are built on trust which is something they tend not to compromise as the industry is a highly competitive and unforgivable one.
+Trust is the foundation of all their aeronautic activities.
+This is something they tend not to compromise as the industry is a highly competitive and unforgivable one.

-Fixed Base Operators tend to be found within the airport itself.
+Fixed Base Operators are usually within the airport itself.
 The reason for their existence in an airport is simple.
 Depending on the service they provide, it only makes economic and business sense to operate in the vicinity of the airport.

 However, FBOs providing hospitality services like lodging and feeding could get away with being located just outside the airport.
-These FBOs could also provide transportation services to convey pilots, crew members and passengers to and from their service points.
-This way the pilots, crew members and passengers would get to the airport on time before their next flight for example.
+These FBOs could also provide transportation services to convey pilots, crew members, and passengers to and from their service points.
+This way the pilots, crew members, and passengers would get to the airport on time before their next flight.

-Ultimately, the services offered by a FBO would usually determine their location.
+Ultimately, the services offered by an FBO would usually determine their location.
 But most FBOs prefer being where the action is, which is the airport, especially in a medium to heavy traffic airport.

 As stated earlier, Fixed Base Operators specialize in a number of aeronautic service delivery.
 FBOs carry out activities that will help meet the immediate needs of corporate airlines and private aircraft owners.
 Some of these needs include fueling, maintenance, lodging and feeding.
 FBOs are very versatile and tend to offer a wide range of services.